30 Best DevOps Books to Read in 2025

 13. Monitoring with Prometheus: Metrics-Centric Monitoring

-by James Turnbull
+by James Turnbull:

 “Monitoring with Prometheus: Metrics-Centric Monitoring” is a standout among the top books for DevOps, providing a deep dive into the world of metrics-centric monitoring with Prometheus.
 This book serves as an indispensable guide for mastering Prometheus and redefining your approach to monitoring in the DevOps landscape.

-Why It’s Worth Reading:
+Why It’s Worth Reading - Monitoring with Prometheus

 This book is a must-read for DevOps professionals for monitoring practices.
 By exploring Prometheus, you not only enhance your understanding of metrics-centric monitoring but also get actionable insights to implement robust monitoring solutions.